Car Is Making Noise When Turning | Finally Fixed!

 One possible reason is that the power steering fluid is low.
 When the fluid level gets too low, it can cause the power steering pump to overheat and make a screeching noise.

 Another possibility is that your car needs new brake pads.
-Worn out brake pads can make a grinding noise when you turn, especially if the rotors are also worn out.
+Worn-out brake pads can make a grinding noise when turning, especially if the rotors are worn out.

-If, when turning car makes noise, it is important to have it checked out by a mechanic to diagnose the problem and get it fixed.
+If, when turning car makes a noise, it is essential to have it checked out by a mechanic to diagnose the problem and get it fixed.
 Otherwise, the problem could get worse and lead to more expensive repairs down the road.

 Is It safe to drive a car that makes noise when turning?

 It is most likely due to a problem with the suspension or steering components.
-While this can be alarming, it is usually not a safety issue and can be fixed relatively easily.
+While this can be alarming, it is usually not a safety issue and can be easily fixed.

-If you hear a knocking noise when turning, there is likely something wrong with the shocks or struts.
+If you hear a knocking noise when turning, something is likely wrong with the shocks or struts.
 This is not a safety issue but should be fixed as soon as possible to avoid further damage to the suspension.

 If your car starts making a squealing noise when you turn the wheel, it is most likely due to worn-out brake pads.
 This is a safety issue and should be addressed immediately.

-In general, any time your car makes an unusual noise, it is best to have it checked out by a professional.
-They will be able to diagnose the problem and recommend the best course of action.
+In general, whenever your car makes an unusual noise, it is best to have it checked out by a professional.
+They can diagnose the problem and recommend the best course of action.

 What To Do If Your Car Makes Noise When Turning

-It may be due to a number of different issues.
+It may be due to several different issues.
 First, check to see if the noise is coming from the front or rear of the car.
-If it is coming from the front, it could be due to a problem with the wheel bearings or suspension.
-If it is coming from the rear, it could be due to a problem with the axle or drivetrain.
+If it comes from the front, it could be due to a problem with the wheel bearings or suspension.
+If it comes from the rear, it could be due to a problem with the axle or drivetrain.

-Once you have determined where the noise is coming from, take a look at what might be causing the issue.
+Once you have determined where the noise comes from, look at what might be causing the issue.
 If you think it may be due to a problem with the wheel bearings, have them checked by a qualified mechanic.

 Car noises can be frustrating, but luckily there are often quick and easy solutions.
-By following these steps, you can hopefully diagnose and fix the problem quickly so you can get back on the road!
+By following these steps, you can hopefully diagnose and fix the problem quickly to get back on the road!

 Is the noise in your car speed dependent?